spacec0rgo/badusb_payloads/ducky_script/README.md

 To upload a script you can simply plug the microSD card into your computer and drop it into the appropriate directory.

-> For example, the default path for badUSB scripts on the FLipper Zero is `SD Card/badusb/`.
+> For example, the default path for badUSB scripts on the Flipper Zero is `SD Card/badusb/`.

 ### Upload via software